Emergent Risk Awareness in Rational Agents under Resource Constraints: Acknowledgments

 \section{Acknowledgments}

-{Authors acknowledge funding from a UKRI AI World Leading Researcher Fellowship awarded to Wooldridge (grant EP/W002949/1).
+{Authors would like to thank David Hyland for the useful conversations on the topic.
+Authors acknowledge funding from a UKRI AI World Leading Researcher Fellowship awarded to Wooldridge (grant EP/W002949/1).
 MW and AC also acknowledge funding from Trustworthy AI - Integrating Learning, Optimisation and Reasoning (TAILOR), a Horizon2020 research and innovation project (Grant Agreement 952215).
 DJ, DF, AC and MW acknowledge in part a grant from the Alan Turing Institute, London.}